ckeditor/ckeditor5/docs/updating/nim-migration/custom-plugins.md

 # Migrating custom plugins

-If you have created custom plugins for CKEditor&nbsp;5, you will need to adjust them to make them work with the new installation methods.
+If you have created and published custom plugins for CKEditor&nbsp;5, you will need to adjust them to make them work with the new installation methods.
 The migration process is slightly different depending on whether you only want to support the new installation methods or also maintain backwards compatibility with the old installation methods.

+You do not need to follow this guide if your custom plugins are used directly in your project and are not separate packages.
+In such cases, you can update the plugins along with the projects that use them.

 <info-box warning>
 	This migration guide assumes that you have created a custom plugin using our {@link framework/development-tools/package-generator/using-package-generator package generator}.
 If you created your plugin in a different way, you will need to adjust the steps accordingly.